-The decline of bookkeeping jobs is projected for all regions in the state and is the result of profound changes in technology.
+The significant changes for this once-prolific occupation are the result of profound changes in technology.
 Software innovations, such as cloud computing, have automated many of the tasks performed by bookkeepers.
 As a result, the same amount of bookkeeping work can be done with fewer employees.
-Increasingly, bookkeeping duties get outsourced to specialized bookkeeping firms, and sometimes they can even be outsourced to other countries.
+Increasingly, bookkeeping duties get outsourced to specialized bookkeeping firms or even to other countries.
 In addition, it has been a common practice to combine bookkeeping duties with other duties, such as payroll and general office duties.
-There are fewer full time bookkeepers employed in businesses today, as the books migrate into the job descriptions of administrative assistants, office managers and even vice presidents.
+There are fewer full-time bookkeepers employed in businesses today, as the books migrate into the job descriptions of administrative assistants, business analysts, and office managers.

 What is going on with this once vital part of business operations?
 Is technology making bookkeepers obsolete?

 Not Disappearing but Evolving – Local Business Leads the Way

 Bookkeeping obsolete and disappearing?
 Yes and no, says Ingrid Edstrom, the owner of Polymath Bookkeeping Services in Ashland, Oregon.
 In 2016, Ingrid was named one of the 40 top accounting professionals under the age of 40 in the nation and as one of the most powerful women in accounting, according to CPA Practice Advisor Magazine.
 She teaches in accounting conferences and webinars for international audiences and participates in national discussions about the challenges and opportunities for this field.
 Her business is thriving in the small town of Ashland, while some bookkeepers may struggle even in larger metropolitan areas.

 Ingrid believes that bookkeepers will remain a key part of business operations, but their role must change and expand.
 Finances are still and will always be fundamental to any business.
 While business owners are typically entrepreneurs by nature, many of them are not skilled or that interested in the financial side of their business.
 Regardless of where the books are done, in-house or out of the country, and which software is used, the need to understand and control finances is crucial for every business and organization.